dbsmythe/Mtlx_Markdown_Test/mtlx1.39_spec.md

 ```

+#### Nodegraph Example 2

-Example 2: A more complex example, using geometry properties to define two diffuse albedo colors and two masks, then color-correcting one albedo less red and more blue and increasing the contrast of the other, blending the two through an area mask, and adding a small amount of scaled 2D Perlin noise within a second mask.
+A more complex nodegraph using geometry properties to define two diffuse albedo colors and two masks, then color-correcting one albedo less red and more blue and increasing the contrast of the other, blending the two through an area mask, and adding a small amount of scaled 2D Perlin noise within a second mask.
 The graph outputs the area mask layer separately from the composited diffuse albedo color.

 ![Nodegraph Example 2](media/nodegraph2.png "Nodegraph Example 2")